apostrophecms/starter-kit-astro-apollo-pro/README.md

 ---

-## Getting Started with Pro Modules
+## ⚡ Getting Started with Pro Modules

-### 1. Choose Your Modules
-Review the modules above and identify which ones align with your project requirements.
-Most modules work independently, but some have dependencies (noted in the code examples).

-### 2. Uncomment in app.js
-Open your `app.js` file and uncomment the desired modules.
-Follow the configuration examples provided above.

-### 3. Configure as Needed
-Some modules require additional configuration such as API keys for translation services or specific permission settings.
-Refer to the individual module documentation for detailed setup instructions.

-### 4. Restart Your Application
-After enabling modules, restart your ApostropheCMS application to initialize the new functionality.
+Most Pro modules are automatically activated based on your environment configuration.
+Simply add any required API keys or configuration settings as environment variables, then restart your application.

+For detailed configuration options and requirements, refer to the README documentation for each individual module..

-## Features & Widgets
+## 🌟 Features & Widgets
 This project is more opinionated than some of our other project starter kits.
 It uses the [Bulma CSS framework](https://bulma.io/).
-For a more streamlined starting point you can use the [combined-astro-starter-kit](https://github.com/apostrophecms/combined-astro-starter-kit) repository.
+For a more streamlined starting point you can use the [combined-astro-starter-kit](https://github.com/apostrophecms/combined-astro-starter-kit) repository and install the desired Pro extensions in that project.

 ### Widgets
 This project provides the core ApostropheCMS widgets, plus seven additional widgets: